 I am a maker, educator, author and mentor in contemporary stitched textiles.
 I have always had a passion for stitching and creating art from cloth, threads and recycled items, selling my first upcycled designs whilst in my teens.
 I have worked in the creative industries for almost thirty years teaching, lecturing, writing, making, exhibiting and selling my textile artwork.

 My current practice continues to investigate the themes of identity, gender, deconstructivism and sustainability.
-I am intrigued by the journeys textiles take and fascinated by the wear and tear of my raw materials, and the marks and memories they hold and conceal.
-My raw materials include vintage lace, reclaimed household linen, discarded embroideries, second-hand clothing, old uniforms, and previously worn underwear.
+I am intrigued by the journeys textiles take and am fascinated by the wear and tear of my raw materials, and the marks and memories they hold and conceal.
+My raw materials include denim, vintage lace, reclaimed household linen, discarded embroideries, second-hand clothing, old uniforms, and previously worn underwear.